 Oh no!
 No!
 This is our showplace.
 Mrs. Porter wouldn't let us touch that wall.
 She worked that sampler herself to cover over the hole. ...

-Sung by Michael Dees See more
+by Victor Young See more